markuskarppinen150/data.platform.poc/README.md

 # Run the installation script
 ./install-platform.sh
 ```

+Note: `./install-platform.sh` validates a few Linux kernel `sysctl` settings (inotify + `vm.max_map_count`) needed for Apache Doris.
+If they’re not set, it exits and prints the exact commands to apply.

 **What this does:**
 - Creates a Kind cluster (1 control-plane + 3 workers) pinned to Kubernetes 1.35.1